auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     per guess.

-    This extended plaintext salting process also means that the suggested number of PHKDF rounds was halved, which themselves are now one SHA256 block less expensive than they were in the old version.
+    This extended plaintext salting process also means that the suggested number of PHKDF rounds was halved.
+Futhermore, each round is now one SHA256 block less expensive than the old version.
 Thus assuming a short domain tag (less than 20 bytes) and the suggested cost parameters, the G3P version 2 spends approximately one third of the time in PHKDF relative to version 1.

 3. When domain tags are 20 bytes or longer, the end-of-message padding that PHKDF applies to HMAC-SHA256 was tweaked to use a proper bitstring.